 This is your chance to demonstrate to the client that you have done your homework, gone above and beyond the call of duty, really taken its business problems to heart, and put your best people on those problems to come up with ideas for solving them and being more successful.

-As part of your KAM strategy, you will also want to ensure that you have a firm grasp on the key players within an account.
+As part of your key account management strategy, you will also want to ensure that you have a firm grasp on the key players within an account.
 You will want to know who the strong influencers and potential buyers are to optimize your time.
 The key thing to remember is that you should not limit yourself to just one point of contact within the business as nothing puts an account at greater risk than having just one contact.
 Studies show that businesses rarely sell to just one individual; rather, they sell to a group of decision-makers who hold different positions throughout their entire company.
 Thus, part of a strong key account sales strategy should involve contacting each of these decision-makers and discussing the benefits of your solution.

 Once you have a strategic plan in place, you should set a regular cadence for ongoing communication with your key accounts.
 You must outline a schedule for each touchpoint, meeting, and follow-up to ensure your client is in the loop and has the opportunity to give feedback, communicate changes, or ask questions.
 This schedule will help you stay updated on what your client needs, how they are using your product or solution, and how you can help.